tanaka-hideya/steric-descriptors-alcohol/README.md

 A distinctive feature of this analysis workflow is its streamlined integration of several steps: comprehensive parameter scanning, identification of the most suitable steric descriptors for predicting molecular reactivity using univariate linear regression models, and visualization of model evaluation results.
 The workflow has been designed so that systematic analyses using steric descriptors can be readily performed.
 To the best of our knowledge, this study presents the most systematic investigation of %Vbur parameters applied to organic reaction substrates to date.

 ## Installation
-Supported Operating Systems:
+Tested Operating Systems:
-- macOS
+- macOS (version 14.5)
-- Linux
+- Ubuntu (version 22.04.5 LTS)
-- WindowsOS
+- Windows 11

 Programming Language:
 - Python